 Let’s start at the source.
 What is Carbon Monoxide?
-Carbon monoxide (CO) is a colorless, odorless, and tasteless gas that is poisonous to humans.
-It is known as the “silent killer” because humans cannot tell when they are around it, but it can be very dangerous and deadly.
+Carbon monoxide (CO) is known as the “silent killer” because it is a colorless, odorless, and tasteless gas that is poisonous to humans.
 The carbon monoxide detector is a safety device that can alert homeowners of a CO leak and help them escape a potentially life-threatening situation, like carbon monoxide poisoning.

-When considering purchasing and installing CO alarms there are a few things you should know beforehand:
+When considering purchasing and installing CO alarms in your home there are a few things you should know beforehand:

 1. What does a carbon monoxide detector do?

-2. What are the main sources of carbon monoxide leaks?
+2. What are the main sources of carbon monoxide in a home?

 Carbon monoxide can be produced by any fuel-burning device.
-Three main sources are your home’s furnace, dryer vent in a drying machine, and fireplace or chimney.
-It is important to have these sources regularly serviced and cleaned by a professional to help prevent a CO leak that could lead to carbon monoxide poisoning.
+The three main sources are your home’s furnace, dryer vent in a drying machine, and fireplace or chimney.
+It is important to have these appliances regularly serviced and cleaned by a professional to help prevent a CO leak that could lead to carbon monoxide poisoning.

-3. Where do you install carbon monoxide detectors?
+3. Where should you install carbon monoxide detectors?

-4. Where should carbon monoxide alarms be placed in each room?
+4. Where should you place carbon monoxide detectors in each room?

 Carbon monoxide detectors can be placed anywhere in the room.
 Contrary to popular belief that CO is heavier than air, CO alarms can be placed on the wall or the ceiling and will be just as effective.

-5. What does it mean if my carbon monoxide alarm is beeping?
+5. Why is my carbon monoxide detector beeping?

-The alarm has different beep patterns to communicate whether there is an emergency or simply a need to replace.
-It is important to know the difference between the beeps.
+The alarm has different beep patterns to communicate whether there is an emergency or simply a need to replace the detector.
+It is important to know the difference between the beeps or chirps.
 Refer to your alarm's user manual for your specific model.

 4 beeps and a pause: This means that there is carbon monoxide in the air and you should seek fresh air immediately and call 9-1-1.